kkdieker-fhsu/finalprojectKodyKirk/README.md

 The webserver should be able to handle any issues that arise.
 Anything that comes up should output in the console.
 One known issue is dpkt does not seem to have a comprehensive protocol library, so some lesser-used protocols may not be recognized.
 This will output to the console as a 'bad packet,' but the rest of the program will continue on.
+Any malformed packets or the like will also be shown as 'bad packet' in the console.

 ## Authors